 nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

-Linda Pophal, MA, PCM, SPHR, SHRM-SCP is the founder and owner of Strategic Communications, LLC, and a marketing and communication strategist with expertise in HR and employee relations, strategic planning, B2B content marketing, PR/media relations, and social media.
+Linda Pophal, MA, PCM, SPHR, SHRM-SCP is the founder and owner of Strategic Communications, LLC, and a technical expert in HR, marketing and communications with expertise in HR and employee relations, strategic planning, B2B content marketing, PR/media relations, and social media.
 Her background as a freelance business journalist, advertising copywriter, and corporate communication professional provides the foundation for understanding how to produce and use high-quality, personalized content to inform, motivate and engage audiences.
 She specializes in HR/employee relations, marketing, digital marketing, small business/entrepreneurship, and healthcare topics.

 Linda is a member of the American Society of Journalists and Authors, and is accredited through the American Marketing Association and the Society for Human Resource Management (SPHR and SHRM-SCP).
 She is a digital marketing specialist with the State of Wisconsin's Center for Business Intelligence and Purdue University.